-- Ensure induction and monitoring of teaching continue to be robust and effective in the light of the recent staff turnover. - Review assessment procedures to measure more effectively pupils' deep knowledge and understanding - Ensure leadership and management monitor, evaluate and take action if required, to ensure assessment procedures are consistently adhered to. - Ensure that the governing body hold the school to account highly effectively, in the light of national changes, and revisions in the 'Ofsted' inspection handbook.
+- Ensure that the governing body hold the school to account highly effectively, in the light of national changes, and revisions in the 'Ofsted' inspection handbook. - Ensure new leadership team and middle leaders are given support to be effective in their roles in maintaining outstanding outcomes. - Ensure induction and monitoring of teaching continue to be robust and effective in the light of the recent staff turnover. - Review assessment procedures to measure more effectively pupils' deep knowledge and understanding - Ensure leadership and management monitor, evaluate and take action if required, to ensure assessment procedures are consistently adhered to.